-Construction in progress at December 31, 2020 relates to buildout of additional rooms at the inpatient facility in Murfreesboro, Tennessee, with an estimated cost to complete of \$520,000.
-The project is expected to be complete in 2022.
-Additionally, construction in progress at December 31, 2020 relates to renovation of an office building and various other minor projects.
-These projects are expected to be completed in 2021, with an estimated cost to complete of \$1,600,000.
+Construction in progress at December 31, 2021 relates to buildout of additional rooms at the inpatient facility in Murfreesboro, Tennessee and other minor projects, with an estimated cost to complete of \$640,000.
+The projects are expected to be complete in 2022.
+Construction in progress at December 31, 2020 relates to the buildout in Murfreesboro, renovation of an office building and various other minor projects.
+The renovation and various minor projects were completed in 2021.